-Prone positioning was first proposed in the 1970s as a method to improve gas exchange in the acute respiratory distress syndrome (ARDS).
+Prone positioning was first proposed in the 1970s as a method to improve gas exchange in ARDS.
 Subsequent observations of dramatic improvement in oxygenation with simple patient rotation motivated the next several decades of research.
-This work elucidated the physiology mechanisms underlying changes in gas exchange and respiratory mechanics with prone ventilation.
-However, translating physiological improvements into a clinical benefit has proven challenging; several contemporary trials showed no major clinical benefits with proning.
-By optimizing patient selection and treatment protocols, the most recent Proning Severe ARDS Patients (PROSEVA) trial demonstrated a significant mortality benefit with prone ventilation.
+This work elucidated the physiological mechanisms underlying changes in gas exchange and respiratory mechanics with prone ventilation.
+However, translating physiological improvements into a clinical benefit has proved challenging; several contemporary trials showed no major clinical benefits with prone positioning.
+By optimizing patient selection and treatment protocols, the recent Proning Severe ARDS Patients (PROSEVA) trial demonstrated a significant mortality benefit with prone ventilation.
 This trial, and subsequent meta-analyses, support the role of prone positioning as an effective therapy to reduce mortality in severe ARDS, particularly when applied early with other lung-protective strategies.
 This review discusses the physiological principles, clinical evidence, and practical application of prone ventilation in ARDS.